ryanduchin/music-video-collector/README.md

 ## Next actions and list of questions

+T1
+add and remove from playlist functionality
 * What is wrong with my remove.js playlistpost? this.playlistpost is 10x nested!
 -backbone model
 @-> right now trying to get formAttr out of checkbox form -> switch to dropdown again.

-broken:
-@-playlist show page - isOwner is not working!
-- but it does for playlist thumbnails from playlist index!!

-@-post followed and likes feeds in .rb - SQL entries -add and remove from playlists
- + only show playlists that the post is not a part of!
--user show page -> help from Charlie. overflow-x and white-space

 *** David - how do I get to these options in chrome? http://www.simonellistonball.com/technology/changing-video-playback-speed-in-vimeo/

 ## Styling
+-user show page -> help from Charlie. overflow-x and white-space
+* sign-in and landing pages
 * user index and show view optimization (tile size, layout, side scroll)
 * https://github.com/ChanChar/unsplash_pictures + cloudinary = background images
 * icons within each thumbnail